joshhalley/LTRENT-2527-CLEUR-2023/Task 5 Ansible Edge/Task5.md

 ### Group Based Variables in Inventory

-The former two methods which were showcased were very host, making use of the inline configuration in the inventory and the host_vars configurations.
+The former two methods which were showcased were very host specifc, making use of the inline configuration in the inventory and the host_vars configurations.
 If however you have common parameters which should be used for numerous hosts at once, you can vastly simplify the applied variables by allocating them directly to a group in the inventory.

 Using your editor, open up the inventory file again, and add the following content to the bottom of the file:

 ```yml